Project-MONAI/MONAI/docs/source/highlights.md

 The base classes of MONAI metrics implement the basic computation logic for both iteration and epoch-based metrics.
 They are a good starting point for customized metrics.
 2. All the metrics support data parallel computation With a `Cumulative` base class, intermediate metric outcomes can be automatically buffered, cumulated, synced across distributed processes, and aggregated for the final results.
 [Multi-processing computation example](https://github.com/Project-MONAI/tutorials/blob/master/modules/compute_metric.py) shows how to compute metrics based on saved predictions and labels in multi-processing environment.
-3. All the metrics module can handle `batch-first` Tensors and list of `channel-first` Tensors
+3. All the metrics modules can handle `batch-first` Tensors and list of `channel-first` Tensors

 ### 3. Metrics report generation
 During evaluation, users usually save the metrics of every input image, then analyze the bad cases to improve the deep learning pipeline.
 To save detailed information of metrics, MONAI provided a handler `MetricsSaver`, which can save the final metric values, raw metric of every model output channel of every input image, metrics summary report of operations: `mean`, `median`, `max`, `min`, `<int>percentile`, `std`, etc. The `MeanDice` reports of validation with prostate dataset are as below: